Testing for Pallor

 • Abnormal cells in the blood is a sign of underlying bone marrow disease including leukemia.

-B) Serum Biochemistry Profile.
-This refers to the chemical analysis of serum, which is the pale-yellow liquid part of blood that remains after the cells and clotting factors have been removed.
-Serum contains many substances including enzymes, proteins, lipids (fats), glucose (sugar), hormones, electrolytes, and metabolic waste products.
 Testing for these substances provides information about the health of various organs and tissues in the body, as well as the metabolic state of the animal.
 Changes and abnormalities found in the biochemistry profile can help to diagnose a variety of diseases and disorders (see handout “Serum Biochemistry” for more information).

 Any longstanding disease associated with liver, pancreas, and kidneys may result in mild to moderate anemia and pallor.
 Sometimes, serum biochemistry helps to confirm a diagnosis of immune mediated anemia, which is another important cause of anemia and pallor.

-C) Urinalysis.
-This is a simple test that analyses the physical and chemical composition of the urine.
+This is a simple test that analyzes the physical and chemical composition of the urine.
 It measures how well the kidneys are working, identifies inflammation and infection in the urinary system, and helps to detect diabetes and other metabolic disturbances.
 Urinalysis is important for the proper interpretation of the serum biochemistry profile and should be done at the same time as blood testing (see handout “Urinalysis” for more information).

 Urinalysis should always be done to look for signs of urinary bleeding that might be contributing to pallor.
 Urinary bleeding can be caused by many conditions, including bladder stones, urinary infection, infectious disease, kidney injury, and cancer.
 All of these disorders can be identified by examining urine for red blood cells, white blood cells, crystals, bacteria, or cancerous cells.